Sending Death Notices

-- Department of Motor Vehicles — to change title to cars and other vehicles.
+- Department of Motor Vehicles — to change the title to cars and other vehicles.
 Do the same for watercraft with the appropriate agency.

-- Religious, social, civic, fraternal, alumni and other organizations — to make them aware of the death so they can make the roster change and notify members.
+- Religious, social, civic, fraternal, alumni, and other organizations — to make them aware of the death so they can make the roster change and notify members.

 - Accountant/tax preparer — to provide the information they’ll need to file the tax returns.

 A death certificate is issued by local authorities when a person dies.
-It serves as evidence that someone has died and is needed for various purposes, including: claiming life insurance benefits, closing bank and investment accounts, transferring titles, and claiming social security survivor benefits.
+It serves as evidence that someone has died and is needed for various purposes, including claiming life insurance benefits, closing bank and investment accounts, transferring titles, and claiming social security survivor benefits.
 Generally, your funeral home will request copies of Death Certificates for you.

 A certificate of death should be on file in the governing locality where the death occurred.
-Death records are kept permanently on file either in a State vital statistics office or a city / county office.
+Death records are kept permanently on file either in a State vital statistics office or a city/county office.
 The Federal Government does not maintain death records.

 You may be able to obtain copies of the death certificate by visiting the local office where the death occurred, such as the County Recorder’s Office or Local Health Department.
 Your other option is to apply to the State’s Vital Records office.
-To find the State office for Vital Records, go the Centers for Disease Control website at http://www.cdc.gov/nchs/howto/w2w/w2welcom.htm for contact information and application requirements for each State.
+To find the State office for Vital Records, go to the Centers for Disease Control website at http://www.cdc.gov/nchs/howto/w2w/w2welcom.htm for contact information and application requirements for each State.